 Freemasonry and Masonry are pretty much two names of the same fraternal organization.
 Efforts have been made to define a difference without any universal agreement among the members.
-It differs from the building tradesmen, known as operative masons, who physically work with stones and bricks.
-The fraternity most likely came in some way from the masons who constructed the great Cathedrals and castles at an earlier time.
+It differs from the building tradesmen who physically work with stones and bricks.
+The fraternity most likely came in some way from the construction workers of the time of great Cathedral building.

 Some traditional definitions of Masonry use language regarding making good men better by using symbols and allegory.
 This probably is not why many most men join and continue their membership.